~~~~ This is Page 3 ~~~~

 So far, no company is manufacturing it.
 Awwww, we wanted to buy several of these marvels.

 We are waiting for some student project to produce a serious working model of the gizmo in this cartoon (source unknown).
-That will of course raise a comment from Forbes or Business Week that it has great commercial potential.
+That will surely raise a comment from Forbes or Business Week about its great practical and commercial potential.

 ~~~This sign-to-speech gizmo is under development by MotionSavvy to (as claimed) "empower the deaf".
 It converts sign to speech (but can't yet do the reverse).
 That photo-image (invisible to the user) is a digital construction of the sign for "three", which the software uses to speak the word.
 It might be successful for simple SEE sentences, but in no way is that going to "empower the deaf", as they claim.
 Read about it here: